 Crassulas are generally started by leaves or stem cuttings.
 They can also be grown from seeds and offsets.

-Propagating Crassulas with offsets is very easy because the parent plant has already done the majority of the work for you.
-To divide the offsets, brush away the topsoil until roots are visible, and gently pull them apart.
+Propagating Crassulas with offsets is very easy because the parent plant has already done most of the work for you.
+To divide the offsets, brush away the topsoil until roots are visible and gently pull them apart.
 Let the offsets dry out for several days and place them in a well-draining soil mix.